uedwinc/Kubernetes-Deployments-with-Minikube/README.md

 kubectl apply -f mongo-express-ingress.yaml
 ```

-- Do `kubectl get ingress` to confirm
+- Do `kubectl get ingress -n mongo` to confirm

 3. Inorder to access the host, edit the hosts file